silvercordvr/cloud_demo/README.md

 ### System Startup

+Before starting the Node.js server, you need to install the necessary modules.
+Run the `npm install` command in the console in the project directory (at the same level as the `package.json` file).

 The project's startup script is `start.js`, and `npm start` command launches the Node.js server and all Python servers.

 To start the text generation, TTS, and SST services, create a batch (`.bat`) or bash (`.sh`) script based on your operating system.
 Include the command to run `start.js`.